iamfuckingsuhas/sysdesignnotes/design/Top_K.md

 top k service will fetch from these servers and merge them (merge k sorted lists) fast and get top videos.

+this wont work for billions of posts like fb / utube

+we use count min sketch - probabilistic ds used for counting frequency in stream - saves a lot of space we draw a graph of hash functions to bits in hash value and increment frequency at those bits based on video hash value. we can get a upper bound on how many views the video got, lowest value in all hashplaces for that videos

 9. High Level Design & Flow